MicrosoftDocs/azure-databases-docs/articles/cosmos-db/nosql/quickstart-java.md

 ---
-title: Quickstart - Java client library
+title: Quickstart - Azure SDK for Java
 titleSuffix: Azure Cosmos DB for NoSQL
 description: Deploy a Java Spring Web application that uses the Azure SDK for Java to interact with Azure Cosmos DB for NoSQL data in this quickstart.
 author: seesharprun